-Note: This blog post was originally published as a bonus chapter in my book “The Power of Positive Intent: An Inspired Way to Deal with Change in Any Business.”
+Note: This blog post was originally published on August 4th 2017 as a bonus chapter in my book “The Power of Positive Intent: An Inspired Way to Deal with Change in Any Business.”
+Last year, I expanded the book and published it as, "The Elegant Pivot: An Inspired Move for Navigating Corporate Politics"

 Master your stories and you virtually remove the ability of others to get to you.